-Due to COVID-19 occurrences, some courses may be held online.
+Some courses may be held online.

 See section General Education Requirements for information regarding the evaluation and transferability of credits.
 Non-Studio Core Classes include Art History 1-6, Semiotics and Ism's in Contemporary Theory, and Business of Art 1-2.